GOOD-I-DEER/node-red-contrib-chromadb/README.md

 Operation

-- The operation that want to run on ChromaDB
+- The operation that want to run on ChromaDB.

 - Operation Types

-  - list: list all collections in ChromaDB server
+  - list: list all collections in ChromaDB server.

   - create: create collection.
-Does not create if the collection with same name already exists
+Does not create if the collection with same name already exists.

   - insert: insert embedding value(s) into the collection.